CREATE CREDENTIAL (Transact-SQL)

 D. Creating a Credential using a SAS Token

 Applies to: SQL Server 2014 (12.x) through current version and Azure SQL Managed Instance.

 The following example creates a shared access signature credential using a SAS token.
-For a tutorial on creating a stored access policy and a shared access signature on an Azure container, and then creating a credential using the shared access signature, see Tutorial: Using the Microsoft Azure Blob Storage with SQL Server 2016 databases.
+For a tutorial on creating a stored access policy and a shared access signature on an Azure container, and then creating a credential using the shared access signature, see Tutorial: Use Microsoft Azure Blob Storage with SQL Server databases.

 THE CREDENTIAL NAME argument requires that the name match the container path, start with https and not contain a trailing forward slash.
 The IDENTITY argument requires the name, SHARED ACCESS SIGNATURE.
 The SECRET argument requires the shared access signature token.

 The SHARED ACCESS SIGNATURE secret should not have the leading ?.

 USE master CREATE CREDENTIAL [https://<mystorageaccountname>.blob.core.windows.net/<mystorageaccountcontainername>] -- this name must match the container path, start with https and must not contain a trailing forward slash.
 WITH IDENTITY='SHARED ACCESS SIGNATURE' -- this is a mandatory string and do not change it. , SECRET = 'sharedaccesssignature' -- this is the shared access signature token GO

 The following example creates the credential that represent Managed Identity of Azure SQL or Azure Synapse service.
 Password and secret are not applicable in this case.